Terms and Conditions

 - Must be at least 6 characters long

-- Can't contain a third party's trademark or brand
+- Can't contain a third party's registered trademark

 We want to maintain a safe, fair, and enjoyable marketplace for both buyers and sellers.
 If you're a buyer, we ask that you review and understand our policies, including the Hip eCommerce User Agreement, before you bid on or buy an item.